- Oops!Something went wrong.Please try again later.

 Companies that pay out less in dividends than they earn in profits generally have more sustainable dividends.
 The lower the payout ratio, the more wiggle room the business has before it could be forced to cut the dividend.

 Have Earnings And Dividends Been Growing?

 Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
-If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
-For this reason, we're glad to see M&T Bank's earnings per share have risen 11% per annum over the last five years.
+If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
+This is why it's a relief to see M&T Bank earnings per share are up 6.1% per annum over the last five years.

 A common investment mistake is buying the first interesting stock you see.
 Here you can find a list of promising dividend stocks with a greater than 2% yield and an upcoming dividend.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.